hzanoli/UUComputingDocs/quarkCluster.md

 ## Specifics of the setup of quark

-You can reach the quark cluster by loggin into its head node:
+You can reach the quark cluster by logging into its head node:
 ```
-ssh quark.science.uu.nl
+ssh -Y quark.science.uu.nl
 ```
+(the '-Y' option specifies that a graphical ('X11') connection also needs to be opened.
+You can also set this option in the ssh options file.
+Google 'ssh X11 forwarding' to find out more)

 from any computer at the university network.
 To access the cluster from outside the university, you need to first ssh to the gateway machine `gemini.science.uu.nl` (or use VPN).
 Use your solis-id as username (no capital letter at the start) and your solis password to log in.
 Your account has to be activated for access to quark; if this is not the case, ask your project supervisor.

 There is a [graphical interface](http://quark.science.uu.nl) (only accessible from university computers) to see the main parameters of the cluser and find a user manual.